Understanding your employees' tax codes

 You usually need to update your employee’s tax code at the start of a new tax year.
 If the tax code changes during the year, HM Revenue and Customs (HMRC) will email you - you should update your payroll records as soon as possible.

-The most common tax code for tax year 2016 to 2017 is 1100L.
-It’s used for most people with one job and no untaxed income, unpaid tax or taxable benefits (eg company car).
+The most common tax code for tax year 2017 to 2018 is 1150L.
+It’s used for most people with one job and no untaxed income, unpaid tax or taxable benefits (for example a company car).